MFA Financial is a REIT that invests in both agency and non-agency mortgage-backed securities

 Highlights of the quarter

 MFA Financial reported earnings of 19 cents per share, a touch lower than analyst estimates.
-Revenues came in at $120 million more down 4% from last quarter and from a year ago.
-It recently declared a 28 cent special dividend.
-Book value per share dropped from $8.84 to $8.19, a much lower drop than we’ve seen from either American Capital (AGNC), Capstead (CMO), or Hatteras (HTS).
+Revenues came in at $118 million, down about 2% from last quarter.
+It recently paid a 28 cent special dividend.
+Book value per share dropped from $8.19 to $8.14, a similar drop to what we’ve seen from the other REITs like American Capital Agency (AGNC) or Annaly (NLY).

 As a REIT that trades in non-agency paper, the improving housing market definitely helps MFA Financial.
-The average loan-to-value ratio on its non-agency mortgages is close to 100%, which means that its non-agency paper is barely fully collateralized.
+The average loan-to-value ratio on its non-agency mortgages is about 85%, quite the drop from the 105% average LTV it had in January 2012.
+About 45% of those loans are in the red-hot California real estate market.
 If the borrower defaults, it will bear the risk that the liquidation value of the collateral doesn’t cover the outstanding amount of the loan.
-The loss is referred to as severity.
+The loss is referred to as “severity.”

 Given that the company bears credit risk, MFA is careful to minimize its interest rate risk on the agency side.
 It concentrates on 15-year fixed-rate mortgages because its has less prepayment risk than a typical 30-year mortgage.
 We’ve seen a lot of people refinance from a 30-year fixed-rate mortgage to a 15-year mortgage and keep the same payment.
 The rest of the agency portfolio is adjustable-rate mortgages, which have less interest rate risk than fixed-rate mortgages.